Yvette Fielding: Presenting the paranormal

-Fielding announced on 25 June 2010, via the Antix Productions website, that she was to step down as presenter of Most Haunted.
+Fielding announced on 25 June 2010 that she was to step down as presenter of Most Haunted.
 In subsequent interviews, Fielding also indicated that she would finish presenting Ghosthunting with.. and all other paranormal-based broadcasts in 2010.
-However, seemingly contradicting this, in May 2011, Fielding appeared in an episode of the UK version of the Celebrity Ghost Stories series for the bio channel, with the entire UK series of Celebrity Ghost Stories being produced by Fielding's Antix Productions company.
+However, in May 2011, Fielding appeared in an episode of the UK version of the Celebrity Ghost Stories series for the bio channel, with the entire UK series of Celebrity Ghost Stories being produced by Fielding's Antix Productions company.
 Then in September 2011 Fielding presented another episode of Ghosthunting with... featuring the cast of The Only Way Is Essex.

 In April 2012, Fielding appeared in an episode of Olly: Life on Murs, in which she and Olly Murs visited a haunted house.
 In October 2012, Fielding appeared on BBC Radio 2 and The Alan Titchmarsh Show on ITV1 talking about the paranormal and her ghost hunting career.
 In these interviews Fielding stated that she will return to Most Haunted in 2013.
 In 2014, Fielding once again returned to hosting Most Haunted, when a new series was produced for the Freeview channel, Really.

-In March 2013 Fielding appeared in the Peter Kay Sit down for Comic Relief comedy sketch as part of Red Nose Day 2013.
-In June 2013 she co-hosted Real Radio North West's breakfast show, with Glen Hunt, as a stand in for the normal co-host, Lorna Bancroft.
+In March 2013, Fielding appeared in the Peter Kay Sit down for Comic Relief comedy sketch as part of Red Nose Day 2013.
+In June 2013 she co-hosted Real Radio North West's breakfast show, with Glen Hunt, as a stand in for the regular co-host, Lorna Bancroft.

 As well as presenting Most Haunted, Fielding also ran and co-owned a tea shop in Manchester called 'Propertea', near to Manchester Cathedral until 2016 when she left to start her own tea shop.

 In 2015, Fielding was a celebrity homeowner in an episode of Through the Keyhole.

-In November 2015 Fielding took part in the ITV reality series I'm A Celebrity...
+In November 2015, Fielding took part in the ITV reality series I'm A Celebrity...
 Get Me Out of Here!
 She finished the show in tenth place after being evicted on 30 November.

-Writing

-During the 8th series of Most Haunted, Yvette released the first of 2 books with Most Haunteds then parapsychologist, Dr Ciaran O'Keeffe', entitled Ghost Hunters: A Guide to Investigating the Paranormal.
-The book was published by Hodder & Stoughton in July 2006.
-Fielding and O'Keeffe released a follow-up in August 2008 called In Search of the Supernatural, also published by Hodder & Stoughton.

-In September 2019 Yvette released her first novel, Archie the Ghost Hunter and the Rising.
-Published by Rudling House, Fielding's husband, Karl Beattie also provided illustrations for the book.

-In September 2021, Anderson Press published the first book in Yvette's new series of books, The Ghost Hunter Chronicles, following tales of three friends, Eve, Tom and Clovis.
-The first book in the series was titled The House in the Woods.
-The second book in the series, The Ripper of Whitechapel, again published by Anderson Press, was released in September 2022.